 Research Core Center

 The establishment of an NIDCD P30 Research Core Center at the University of Maryland College Park (UM), in 2002 was an important step in the evolution of the commitment of the University of Maryland to research related to the mission of the NIDCD.
-Although the P30 mechanism is in abeyance, it continues to be supported by the university.
-This Core Center has greatly facilitated and enhanced the research opportunities for an outstanding group of UM investigators by providing the infrastructure and expertise needed in this area of dynamically changing research.
-The establishment of a Research Core Center has allowed further development of a range of services, and facilitates the research endeavors of currently funded investigators.
+Although the P30 mechanism is in abeyance, the center continues to be supported by the university.
+The Research Core Center has greatly facilitated and enhanced the research opportunities for an outstanding group of UM investigators by providing the infrastructure and expertise needed in this area of dynamically changing research.
+The establishment of a Research Core Center has allowed further development of a range of services.
+In 2018, the National Institute on Aging awarded more than $8 million to the University of Maryland for study of Neuroplasticity and Auditory Aging.
+The five-year, multidisciplinary research project will combine expertise from the College of Behavioral and Social Sciences; the A. James Clark School of Engineering; the College of Computer, Mathematical, and Natural Sciences; and the Center for Advanced Study of Language.
+The project is led by Principal Investigator Dr. Sandra Gordon-Salant.

 A World-Class Research Group